 Her feelings of joy and self-worth were derived from ministering to others, not from raising her children.
 Her children knew it and responded in kind.
 Home was chaotic and miserable.

-We “parents in pain” dream about seeing our adult children live as independent, functioning adults instead of the dependent, dysfunctional adult children they have become.
+We “parents in pain” dream about seeing our adult children live as independent, functioning adults.
 But is our help only hurting them?